cmaureir/progra-alma/lectures/week5/lecture20.rst

 -----------------------------------

-In every programming language (fortran, Java, C/C++, Perl, etc) there are some proposed normatives by the languages creators, or actual maintainers, which are a good advise to new programmers or for people who want to improve their code.
+In every programming language (fortran, Java, C/C++, Perl, etc) there are some proposed normative by the languages creators, or actual maintainers, which are a good advise to new programmers or for people who want to improve their code.